dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere.md

 layout: post
 categories: three.js
 id: 870
-updated: 2021-05-19 17:29:04
+updated: 2021-05-22 13:41:11
-version: 1.11
+version: 1.12
 ---

-I wrote a post on a simple crude three model example using three.js, but I thought I would come around to making another one of these just for the sake of doing the same thing a different way.
+I wrote a post on a [simple crude three model example](/2019/07/30/threejs-examples-tree/) using [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), but I thought I would come around to making another one of these just for the sake of doing the same thing a different way.
 The last tree model that I made involves making a whole bunch of cone geometries and then positioning them and rotating them in a way to make something that looks a little like an ever green tree.
 This is another model like that where I am just using a sphere geometry and a box geometry to create another kind of tree.

 So it goes without saying that I am going for a kind of style where I am just making simple basic models using the built in three.js geometries.
 This is then a fairly basic example of this kind of model but there are still a few basic things that I need to work out when it comes to creating these kinds of groups of mesh objects.
 One thing to be aware of is what happens when I use the object3d look at method with out of these.
 For this tree model I would want for the look at method to make it so that the bottom of the trunk is what is facing the position that I give to the look at method.